wtesler/react-firebase-roles-editor/README.md

 See `FIREBASE_CONFIG_README.md` in `src/Config`.

 You add the config file `FIREBASE_CONFIG.json` at that level.

 That config file gets ignored by version control.

+See `SERVER_CONFIG_README.md` in `src/Config`.

+You add the config file `SERVER_CONFIG.json` at that level.

+That config file gets ignored by version control.